Skip to content

 • ignored file globs

-• always-on auto capture
+• auto capture behavior, scope, and timing

-• burst-detection thresholds
+• burst-detection thresholds and diagnostic logging

 Open the extension settings panel for the full list.